truelossless/crocolang/README.md

 ## Using croco

 You probably want to put the crocoi/crocol executable in your path.
-Once it's done, you can use do `crocoi myfile.croco` in your favorite shell to run your myfile with the croco interpreter !
+Once it's done, you can use do `crocoi myfile.croco` in your favorite shell to run your myfile with the croco interpreter!

 ```
 $ crocoi --help